perennialAutodidact/Javascript/shreddit.io/README.md

 * Identify chords based on user-placed markers

-# Complete:
+## Complete

 * Support for displaying chord formulas on neck